classflow/cya-git/README.md

 To remove cya-git checks from a project, run `cya-git -r` in the project's root.

 ## TODO before 1.0.0 release
-* When a key is invalid, show the user a list of their issues.
 * Allow customization of Jira key regex.
   * Make key check regex case-insensitive.